bnied/kernel-lt-aufs/README.md

 ***
 ### Using the Build Script

-Run the `build_kernel.sh` script, and answer all three questions:
+Run the `build_kernel.sh` script, and either answer all three questions, or provide them as command-line parameters:

     $ ./build_kernel.sh
     What kernel version do you want to build? (major version only)